 These financial conflicts can be easily avoided.
 Many banks offer low-fee or fee-free checking and savings accounts for small businesses, providing an affordable way to manage your money and keep transactions and balances in order.
 For a business just getting off of the ground, the low cost of this account is well worth the benefits offered, such as ease of money management and establishing a relationship with a bank.

-2. Read the schedule of fees before opening an account
+2. Read the schedule of fees before opening a small business banking account

 Before you open a business banking account, always read the full schedule of fees.
 Some accounts will come with a flat fee, whereas others will charge small fees for various types of transactions.